High-resolution Deep Convolutional Generative Adversarial Networks: Introduction

 Developing a Generative Adversarial Network (GAN) \cite{Goodfellow14} able to produce good quality high-resolution samples from images has important applications \cite{Wu16,Yang17,Zhu17,Bousmalis17,Li17,Wang18,Wang18_2,Portenier18,Lombardi18,Yu18,Sankaranarayanan18,Romero18,Chen19} including image inpainting, 3D data, domain translation, video synthesis, image edition, semantic segmentation and semi-supervised learning. \\

 In this paper, we focus on the task of face generation, as it gives GANs a huge space of learning attributes.
-In this context, we introduce Graphics, a well-balanced collection of images containing 14,248 human faces from different ethnical groups and rich in a wide range of learnable attributes, such as gender and age diversity, hair-style and pose variation or presence of smile, glasses, hats and fashion items.
+In this context, we introduce the Dataset of Curt\'o \& Zarza, a well-balanced collection of images containing 14,248 human faces from different ethnical groups and rich in a wide range of learnable attributes, such as gender and age diversity, hair-style and pose variation or presence of smile, glasses, hats and fashion items.
 We also ensure the presence of changes in illumination and image resolution.
-We propose to use Graphics as de facto approach to empirically test the distribution learned by a GAN, as it offers a challenging problem to solve, while keeping the number of samples, and therefore training time, bounded.
-It can also be used as a drop-in substitute of MNIST for simple classification tasks, say for instance using labels of ethnicity, gender, age, hair style or smile.
-It ships with scripts in TensorFlow and Python that allow classification benchmarks.
+We propose to use Curt\'o as de facto approach to empirically test the distribution learned by a GAN, as it offers a challenging problem to solve, while keeping the number of samples, and therefore training time, bounded.
+It can also be used as a drop-in substitute of MNIST for simple tasks of classification, say for instance using labels of ethnicity, gender, age, hair style or smile.
+It ships with scripts in TensorFlow and Python that allow benchmarks of classification.
 A set of random samples can be seen in Figure \ref{fgr:c}.\\

 Despite improvements in GANs training stability \cite{Salimans16,Mescheder17,Mescheder18} and specific-task design during the last years, it is still challenging to train GANs to generate high-resolution images due to the disjunction in the high dimensional pixel space between supports of the real image and implied model distributions \cite{Arjovsky17,Sonderby17}. \\